NLP for Social Good: A Survey and Outlook of Challenges, Opportunities, and Responsible Deployment: Ethics Statement

 \section{Ethics Statement}

 This work is grounded in the belief that NLP research should be aligned with broader societal priorities and developed with care for its downstream impact.
-In proposing mappings between NLP directions, global goals, and risks, we are mindful of the potential for unintended consequences and overgeneralization.
+All ACL materials used for our statistical analysis are licensed using the Creative Commons 3.0 BY-NC-SA.
+In proposing mappings between NLP directions, global goals, and risks, we are mindful of the potential for unintended consequences.
 The open areas of work mentioned throughout the paper are just suggestive, and the practitioners, when working on them, should carefully evaluate the setting and downstream impacts.

 We emphasize the importance of interdisciplinary collaboration and the inclusion of marginalized perspectives in shaping responsible NLP research.
 Where possible, we cite and build on existing initiatives in NLP for social good, and we support efforts to foreground equity, inclusivity, and transparency in both research framing and methodology.
+Throughout this paper, we emphasize that NLP systems should augment rather than replace human expertise, particularly in sensitive or high-stakes contexts.
 Finally, we acknowledge that AI assistants were used for proofreading this paper, a practice we consider ethically acceptable under appropriate usage.